7 Of The Most Iconic Horror Movie Cars

 Ghostbusters – 1959 Cadillac Miller-Meteor Ambulance/Hearse Conversion

 Whatever your age and whatever your film genre preference, you cannot disagree that the 1959 Cadillac ‘Ecto 1’ from Ghostbusters is one of the most iconic movie cars of all time.
 The perfect vehicle to carry all your ghost-busting equipment as well as the full Ghostbusters team, complete with the ideal accompanying siren from its previous life as an Ambulance (probably not a function used much for the hearse version).
-The car is arguably more famous than the actors themselves and is an instantly recognisable icon from one of the most popular movie franchises of all time.

 Christine – 1958 Plymouth Fury

 There aren’t many films where the car is the actual central figure of the whole story, aside from maybe in the Herbie films with a VW Beetle, but in the case of Christine it becomes one of the most iconic horror film vehicles ever.
-Based on a novel by horror novel extraordinaire Stephen King, the unfortunate purchase of a 1958 Plymouth Fury leads to a string of more than bad luck as the car with an unfortunate back story possesses and attempts to cause harm to its new owners eventually conducting a series of murders to those who are unlucky enough to be involved.
-If that wasn’t enough, the Police link the car to each of the murders but lack of evidence and the fact the car sneakily repairs itself each time means it continues to wreak havoc to the cast.
+Based on a novel by horror writer extraordinaire Stephen King, the unfortunate purchase of a 1958 Plymouth Fury leads to a string of more than bad luck as the car with an unfortunate back story possesses and attempts to cause harm to its new owners, eventually conducting a series of murders to those who are unlucky enough to be involved.

 Death Proof – 1970 Chevrolet Nova